CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/7-Load-Balancing-methods.md

 The following load-balancing methods are available in Azure Virtual Desktop:

- **1. Breadth-first**: Breadth-first load balancing distributes new user sessions across all available session hosts in the host pool.
+ **1. Breadth-first**: Breadth-first load balancing, distributes new user sessions across all available session hosts in the host pool.

- **2. Depth-first**:  Depth-first load balancing distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.
+ **2. Depth-first**:  Depth-first load balancing, distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.

 ## Exercise 1: Add new users to Azure Active Directory

-1. In Azure Portal, click on the **Show portals menu** button and select **Azure Active Directory**.
+1. In Azure Portal, click on the **Show portals menu (1)** button and select **Azure Active Directory (2)**.

    ![ws name.](media/lb34.png)